-\textbf{Network Pruning.} Past works in network pruning have explored effective techniques to find efficient subnetworks~\citep{lee2018snip, evci2020rigging,He2022SparseAdapterAE,He2023SD-Conv} and zero out redundant parameters.
+\paragraph{Network Pruning.} Past works in network pruning have explored effective techniques to find efficient subnetworks~\citep{lee2018snip, evci2020rigging, He2022SparseAdapterAE} and zero out redundant parameters.
 According to the lottery ticket hypothesis (LTH) pioneered by \citet{frankle2018lottery}, dense, randomly initialized, feed-forward networks contain the subnetwork (winning tickets) that maintains comparable test performance of the original network after training for the same iterations.
 This hypothesis inspires a series of follow-up works in network pruning.
 However, these methods always sacrifice performance because of pruned parameters.
-Instead of directly pruning the dynamic parameters in dynamic networks, we considered changing them to static ones.
-In Section~\ref{diff}, we show that our approach significantly and consistently outperforms fully dynamic networks in the GLUE benchmark~\citep{wang2018glue}, while the pruned model performed worse than the original network.
+As for dynamic networks, instead of directly pruning dynamic parameters, we considered changing them to static ones.
+In Section~\ref{diff}, we show our approach significantly and consistently outperforms fully dynamic networks in the GLUE benchmark~\citep{wang2018glue}, while the pruned model performed worse than the original network.